 Construction attachments help maximize the return on your heavy equipment investments by extending their uses for different types of jobs—all with a quick and relatively affordable swap of an attachment.
 Got a skid steer for grading in the summer but now it’s winter and you need to remove snow?
 Just change out your Box Blade for a Snow Blower.

 If you’re looking to upgrade your fleet with a new attachment, this post will walk you through some key considerations for choosing the right attachment for your job and machine.

 What’s Your First Mount?

-When you first buy a piece of heavy equipment for construction, it will come with your first attachment for your key service—whether that’s digging, grading, demolition or any other application.
+When you first buy a piece of heavy equipment for construction, it will come with your first attachment for your key service—whether that’s digging, grading, demolition, or any other application.
 This is the job your equipment will spend most of its time doing—and probably why you bought the equipment in the first place.

 What’s Your Second Mount?

 Think about how you can fill your downtime to avoid parked equipment during the current season and into the next.
-Is there a complementary service you could offer?
+Is there a complimentary service you could offer?
 For example, demolition with a Cat® Shear and a Mulcher?
 Or, perhaps you swap from breaking ground with a Hammer in the summer to clearing with a Brushcutter in the fall.
 Attachments are more versatile than ever making them faster and easier to convert for use across multiple jobs.

 Is the Attachment a Match for Your Machine?

 Once you’ve identified the attachment you need, it’s time to match your machine to the attachment.